jzl0166/NLIDB/README.md

 - python3 (for annotating WikiSQL)

 ## How to use
-- set path
+- Set PATH

-- prepare WikiSQL for training and evaluation
+- Prepare WikiSQL for training and evaluation

   1. Annotate WikiSQL